QuantumPL/site/content/publication/Vizzotto2009a/index.md

 projects: []
 publication_types:
 - '1'
-abstract: We express quantum computations (with measurements) using the arrow calculus extended with monadic constructions.
-This framework expresses quantum programming using well-understood and familiar classical patterns for programming in the presence of computational effects.
-In addition, the five laws of the arrow calculus provide a convenient framework for equational reasoning about quantum computations that include measurements.
-publication: '*Logic, Language, Information and Computation*'
+abstract: In this work we present a functional programming language for quantum computation over mixed states.
+More interestingly, we develop a set of equations for the resulting programming language, proposing the first framework for equational reasoning about quantum computations over mixed states.
+publication: '*Formal Methods: Foundations and Applications: 12th Brazilian Symposium on Formal Methods, SBMF 2009 Gramado, Brazil, August 19-21, 2009 Revised Selected Papers*'
-doi: 10.1007/978-3-642-02261-6_30
+doi: 10.1007/978-3-642-10452-7_22
 ---
-WoLLIC '09